D3XX3R/starred/README.md

 - [trifectatechfoundation/teach-rs](https://github.com/trifectatechfoundation/teach-rs) – A modular, reusable university course for Rust
 - [trumank/uesave-rs](https://github.com/trumank/uesave-rs) – Rust library and CLI to read and write Unreal Engine save files
 - [tsukinaha/tsukimi](https://github.com/tsukinaha/tsukimi) – A simple third-party Jellyfin client for Linux
+- [tw93/Pake](https://github.com/tw93/Pake) – 🤱🏻 Turn any webpage into a desktop app with one command. 🤱🏻 一键打包网页生成轻量桌面应用。
 - [twitch-rs/twitch_api](https://github.com/twitch-rs/twitch_api) – Rust library for talking with the Twitch API aka.
 "Helix", TMI and more!
 Use Twitch endpoints fearlessly!
 - [typst/typst](https://github.com/typst/typst) – A new markup-based typesetting system that is powerful and easy to learn.
 - [udoprog/OxidizeBot](https://github.com/udoprog/OxidizeBot) – High performance Twitch bot in Rust